Lake Weyba

-Lake Weyba is a large shallow salt lake in the Shire of Noosa, Queensland, Australia.
+Lake Weyba is a large shallow salt lake in the locality of Noosaville in the Shire of Noosa, Queensland, Australia.

+History

+Lake Weyba's name comes from the local Aboriginal Australians (Gubbi Gubbi) language meaning stingray.

 Lake Weyba is an important fish-breeding habitat.
 In the early 1900s, Lake Weyba had a large number of stingrays, which would have been easy targets for spear fishing Aboriginal Australians.